 Total carbon (TC), total inorganic carbon (TIC), total nitrogen (TN), and total sulfur (TS) were quantified using a Vario El Cube elemental analyzer (Elementar) equipped with a SoliTIC module and thermal conductivity detector following methods described in Żarczyński et al. (2019).
 Individual varves in ZAB-20-1 were sampled for these analyses.
 Total organic carbon (TOC) was calculated by subtracting TIC from TC.
 To account for post-depositional loss due to early diagenetic decay of organic matter, TOC and TN values were corrected using formulas developed by Gälman et al. (2008).
-The estimated TOC lost was added to TC values.
-All subsequent analyses were done with and without these corrections; the results are robust and are weakly influenced by the correction.
+The estimates of TOC lost were added to TC values.
+Table S1 reports data with and without the correction applied.
+All subsequent analyses were done with and without the correction; the results are robust and are weakly influenced by the correction.